Aeroluna/LunaCoopMod/README.md

 - Reduced Infestor (and variants) radius from 0.75 to 0.625.
 - Reduced Infestor (and variants) model scale from 0.85 to 0.75.
 - Added Burrow Move passive icon to the Infestor's (and variants) command card.
+- Increased visual scale of Cyclone's weapon missile by 100%.

 Copied from Versus.